A history of the world that proves that nothing can stay the same.

 17. The New World Disorder 1975-2008

-18. Capitalism’s Greatest Crisis? the Early 21st Century
+18. Capitalism’s Greatest Crisis?
+The Early Twenty-First Century

 Conclusion: Making the Future